dangerbaby/BeachFX_CSHORE/dist_mat/README_hpc.txt

 local machine being certian that the from_hpc.tgz is in the same directory as the to_hpc.tgz file

+Untar and unzip the from_hpc.tgz file, where the command is dependent on the local operating system.
+In linux, for instance

+user@locallinux$ tar -zxvf from_hpc.tgz

-4) Execute make_dat file: All CSHORE results are discovered and a separate dat file designed for use with BeachFX is created for each reach.
+A separate dat file designed for use with BeachFX is created within work/outfiles for each reach.